2017 was the start of our Great Loop adventure. We hope you can follow Yvon and myself on our boating adventure. We completed it on June 9, 2018.

 We are doing twenty-three locks on this part of the canal.
 Now we feel almost like at home.
 No more saltwater, no more tides, and the vegetation is familiar.
 Feels like home!

-Our first stop was at Riverlink in Amsterdam.
-The first day we did nine locks and 255 ft of elevation.
-They were relatively easy.
-We stopped right in town.
-The railway tracks run by here but it didn't disturb us.
 We had a rain day there so we explored the town.
 They have a beautiful park on the water's edge that extends onto a bridge.
 This bridge carried stagecoachs in this location.
 Pioneers looking for fortunes out west.

 We also walked the downtown core where they have window displays in the real Amsterdam style.
 Their displays are more modest and only manequins.